Marin Datković

 Marin Datković (born 16 November 1988) is a football midfielder who has most recently played for HNK Rijeka in Croatia.

 Club career

 He was football educated at the Football Academy of NK Novalja and at the Football Academy of HNK Rijeka.
-On 2007, with his club HNK Rijeka he was a winner of the Croatian under-19 football cup 2007.
+In 2007, with his club HNK Rijeka, he was a winner of the Croatian under-19 football cup 2007.
 In first half of the 2007-08 season he was loaned by HNK Rijeka (D-1 Croatia) to NK Orijent (D-3 Croatia) and since February 2008, he has been loaned by HNK Rijeka to NK Novalja (D-3 Croatia).

 In the Summer of 2007 he scored one goal for HNK Rijeka against GAK Graz (Austria) in the Football Tournament for Young players Kvarnerska rivijera.

 Personal life

 His younger brother is Toni Datković and his father is Ivica Datkovic, the head coach of NK Novalja.